Their Eyes Were Watching God Janie Crawford Quotes

 [Janie to Pheoby:] "Ah’m older than Tea Cake, yes.
 But he done showed me where it’s de thought dat makes de difference in ages.
 If people thinks de same they can make it all right.
 So in the beginnin’ new thoughts had tuh be thought and new words said.
 After Ah got used tuh dat, we gits ‘long jus’ fine.
 He done taught me de maiden language all over."
 (12.40)

 Disregarding her and Tea Cake’s substantial age difference brings Janie back to something of a childhood phase, where everything feels new.
-This rebirthing stage requires "new thoughts tuh be thought and new words said."
-While her first two marriages stripped Janie of her innocence, when Janie’s with Tea Cake she feels like a child again, her innocence and maidenhood are restored, as evidenced in the "maiden language" she learns.
+This rebirthing stage requires new thoughts "tuh be thought and new words said."
+While her first two marriages stripped Janie of her innocence, when Janie is with Tea Cake, she feels like a child again and her innocence and maidenhood are restored, as evidenced in the "maiden language" she learns.